Vuex Axios: How to Send Vuex Axios GET Request in Vue

 Step 5: Create an action.

-Inside the store.js file, we need to create an action to fetch the data from an API.
+Inside the store.js file, we must create an action to fetch the data from an API.

 // store.js